 I feel that all children are born with the natural

-love of the practice and hope to act as a guide for
+love of the practice and hope to act as a guide for many who wish to continue to cherish that tool throughout their lives. |

 How is teaching children different than teaching adults?